MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/01-use-prebuilt-models.md

     ```

 The program displays the vendor name, customer name, and invoice total with confidence levels.
 Compare the values it reports with the sample invoice you opened at the start of this section.

+## Clean up

+If you're done with your Azure resource, remember to delete the resource in the [Azure portal](https://portal.azure.com/?azure-portal=true) to avoid further charges.

+## More information

+For more information about the Document Intelligence service, see the [Document Intelligence documentation](https://learn.microsoft.com/azure/ai-services/document-intelligence/?azure-portal=true).